google/pik/simd/README.md

 *   Masking is not yet widely supported on current CPUs.
 It is difficult to define an interface that provides access to all platform features while retaining performance portability.
-The P0214R5 proposal lacks support for AVX-512 zeromasks.
+The P0214R5 proposal lacks support for AVX-512/ARM SVE zeromasks.
 We suggest standardizing masking only after the community has gained more experience with it.

 *   "Width-agnostic" SIMD is more future-proof than user-specified fixed sizes.